The Cartels and Leniency Review: Mexico

 The general rule provided in Article 53 has no jurisdictional limitations for its enforcement, and it does not make a distinction as to whether the agreement or collusion should be performed within a state or as a consequence of interstate commerce, by an economic agent that has a physical presence in Mexico, or whether it is related to Mexican markets.
 There are also no de minimis rules.
 It is immaterial whether the cartel offence was formally executed locally or abroad, or whether it has an impact that harms Mexican markets or consumers, or both; the offender could be considered to be liable in all the extensions of the law.
 Likewise, absolute monopolistic practices are considered by statute null and void, and no longer render any legal effect.

-Article 53 not only sanctions the tangible execution of an anticompetitive agreement or combination, but also the intention of executing the conduct even if it is never formally executed, and the effects that might arise from the anticompetitive conduct even if the offender did not have any such intention.21 Administrative liability is independent of civil and criminal consequences that might arise.
+Article 53 sanctions not only the actual execution of an anticompetitive agreement or combination but also the intention to execute the conduct even if it is never formally executed, and the effects that might arise from the anticompetitive conduct even if the offender did not intend these effects.19 Administrative liability does not extend to any civil and criminal consequences that might arise.

 Contrary to what occurs in other jurisdictions, there are no exceptions to the application of competition law in Mexico, except for very specific activities in the distribution of books and sugar cane production; therefore, every person must abide by its content.
 However, liability in cartel prosecutions has been a hotly debated topic in Mexico, especially where the Mexican competition authorities render a final decision and resolve to make parent companies liable for actions executed by their subsidiaries, as neither the former Competition Act nor the current FECL fully regulate this controversial topic.